 Probiotics for Histamine Intolerance

-The list below details exactly which probiotics should be avoided, which have shown to be beneficial probiotics for histamine intolerance and which are still in question and may benefit certain symptoms only.
+The list below details exactly which probiotics should be avoided, which have shown to be beneficial probiotics for histamine intolerance and which probiotics are still in question or may benefit certain symptoms only.

 Species that may need to be avoided:

 - Lactobacillus casei - this species increases both histamine and tyramine

 - Lactobacillus rhamnosus (especially GG) – stabilizes mast cells, reduces sensitivity of histamine receptors and allergy-associated receptors while up-regulating anti-inflammatory cells2,3.